-Through previous years of state budget reductions, GSSM has been able to maintain all functional areas as reflected in our performance statistics.
-However, all options for expansion of programs had been delayed.
+Through waves of various budget reductions, GSSM strives to maintain all functional areas as reflected in our performance statistics.
+However, with no increase in operating funds for growth on the horizon, all options for expansion of programs have been delayed.
+Several additional data points/trends continue:

-- No lawsuits against agency (ever). - GSSM works with and meets EOC reporting requirements (Report Card, EIA). - GSSM works with and complies with BCB reporting requirements (Budgeting, Activity Inventory, Permanent Improvement Project process, etc.) - GSSM has addressed recent budget cuts while maintaining quality and now General Assembly has appropriated the capital funds necessary to complete our building and, beginning in 2010, grow the program.
+- No lawsuits against agency (ever). - GSSM works with and meets EOC reporting requirements (Report Card, EIA). - GSSM works with and complies with BCB reporting requirements (Budgeting, Activity Inventory, Permanent Improvement Project process, etc.) - GSSM has addressed recent budget cuts while maintaining quality.

-Partnerships with Business and Industry have dramatically increased: GSSM, through its Foundation, has recruited hundreds of "Business Advisory Council" partners to support the school both financially and with program support such as communication enhancement, research sites and providing mentor opportunities.
+Partnerships with Business and Industry continue at a high level: GSSM, through its Foundation, has recruited hundreds of "Business Advisory Council" partners to support the school both financially and with program support such as communication enhancement, research sites and providing mentor opportunities.
 This increase reflects the awareness that the results GSSM is achieving in advanced education directly impact the economic competitiveness of South Carolina.
 Trend over time: growing.